I’m embarrassed to admit this, but full transparency is what we offer around here.

 Here is a list of hard to kill plants, both indoors and out:

 Hard to Kill Plants in the House

 I love having plants in my house, but I have cats who like to eat everything I bring in.
-I need durable plants which can handle being roughed up by two fat cats, survive when farm life calls, mom-duty is intense, or I don’t have enough hours in the day.
+I need durable plants that can handle being roughed up by 2 fat cats, survive when farm life calls, mom-duty is intense, or I don’t have enough hours in the day.

 Here are the plants I turn to:

 If a cactus can survive in the desert, it can survive in a busy person’s home.
 They require little water and aren’t particular about soil conditions.

 An even brighter side to having succulents in your home is how gorgeous they are.
 They come in a variety of colors and can liven up your home with little effort.